Message template

 </html>

-If we pass in the following values into the template:
+If we pass the following value into the template:

 {